 Time to go home…now what?

 On your final day of hospitalization, you will be discharged once the surgeon, physical therapist and other members of your care team determine you are ready.
 Most patients are discharged before or around 3:00 PM.
 Prior to this release, many arrangements will have been made with a case manager who makes sure all the plans are in place for your recovery outside the hospital.
-The vast majority of our patients are able to go home after surgery.
+The goal is for all of our patients to go home after surgery.
 In the situation that a patient may require additional care after surgery, we work with them to make sure their needs are taken care of.

 Once a patient has been released to go home, he/she will have outpatient therapy about three days per week.
 We prefer that patients go to one of our Orthopaedic Associates therapy locations; however, if the patient isn't able to do so, we can recommend other facilities.
 It varies from patient to patient, but this outpatient therapy will last for 6-8 weeks.

 Will I need a lot of help at home, and how quickly will I return to my normal activities?